DavidErroll/DavidErroll.github.io/_posts/2018-07-01-Tennis-Gini(e)-Housekeeping.md

 </p>

 <p>
-This will offer us a meaning look at the extent to which players have demonstrated the performance gap between themselves and those that they out-paced.
+This will offer us a meaningful look at the extent to which players have demonstrated the performance gap between themselves and those that they out-paced.
 </p>

 <p>